JeetPatel2612/Plant-Diseases-Detection-using-ML/README.md

 * The .ipynb file contains the complete code from loading the images to training,evaluation and prediction of the model.<br/>
 * The code has has been written using PyTorch framework.
+* Execute app.py file to run the program.

 ### List of Plants and Diseases that the model can detect